maxbarnas/sigkill.dk/blog/2019-06-30-how-to-make-sway-act-like-ratpoison.md

 only mode is for resizing windows.
 With some cleverness, we can use these modes to emulate a prefix key.
 We will bind `Ctrl-t` to a command that switches to the prefix mode, where we then bind the actual keys that we care about.
-However, there is a wrinkle: in Sway, once you are in a mode, you *stay* in that mode.
+However, there is a wrinkle: in sway, once you are in a mode, you *stay* in that mode.
 This not what we
 want: after starting a terminal with `Ctrl-t c`, we don't want every subsequent `c` to start a new terminal!
 Fortunately, we can bind `c`